open-telemetry/opentelemetry-dotnet-instrumentation/docs/config.md

   `<PackageReference Include="Grpc.Net.Client" Version="2.64.0" />` to the
   `.csproj` file.
 - On .NET Framework, the `grpc` OTLP exporter protocol is not supported.

+**[2]**: The recognized (case-insensitive) values for `OTEL_EXPORTER_OTLP_METRICS_TEMPORALITY_PREFERENCE` are:

+- `Cumulative`: Choose cumulative aggregation temporality for all instrument kinds.
+- `Delta`: Choose Delta aggregation temporality for Counter, Asynchronous Counter and Histogram instrument kinds, choose Cumulative aggregation for UpDownCounter and Asynchronous UpDownCounter instrument kinds.
+> [!CAUTION]
+> **Currently is not working**
+>
+> `LowMemory`: This configuration uses Delta aggregation temporality for Synchronous Counter and Histogram and uses Cumulative aggregation temporality for Synchronous UpDownCounter, Asynchronous Counter, and Asynchronous UpDownCounter instrument kinds.

 ### Prometheus